iamapilotstar/NBA-Shot-Prediction-/README.md

-﻿# NBA-Shot-Prediction-
-🏀 NBA Shot Prediction App
+# 🏀 CourtVision: Real-Time NBA Shot Prediction & Analysis Tool

-This NBA Shot Prediction App uses Machine Learning to predict whether a shot will be Made or Missed based on various shot-related and contextual factors.
+##💡The Problem:

+Basketball teams and analysts need deeper insights into shot selection and player tendencies to enhance strategy and improve scoring efficiency.
+Traditional stats often miss the context behind shot success.

+## 🔧The Solution

+I developed a machine learning-powered web application that predicts whether an NBA shot will be successful based on player, shot, and game context.
+The model uses Gradient Boosting and is deployed via Streamlit, with SHAP-based interpreta

 Live Demo: https://shotspredict.streamlit.app/

 Insights and Visualizations: https://showcaseapp.streamlit.app/

+## 📌 Key Results
+✅ Model Accuracy: 62.4% on real-world NBA data (strong given the randomness of in-game action)

+✅ Algorithm: Gradient Boosting (outperformed Logistic Regression, Random Forest)

+## 🧪 Features:

+• Shot Distance & Angle

+• Defender Distance

+• Touch Time

+• Shot Clock Pressure

+• Player Experience & Attributes

 📊 Model Used: Gradient Boosting Classifier- Accuracy: 62% (Reflecting the inherent uncertainty of shot-making and game outcomes in basketball).

-📌 Project Overview
+## 📌 Project Overview
 Basketball teams and analysts constantly look for ways to improve shot selection and maximize scoring efficiency.
 This application helps users analyze key shot factors such as:
 •	Shot Distance (How far the shot is)
 •	Defender Distance (How close the nearest defender is)